Take the First Step Toward Better Mental Health

 I serve as an outpatient clinician providing mental health and substance use counseling for individuals and families.
 I am a Licensed Clinical Social Worker with extensive experience supporting people through trauma-informed care.

 I value working in a supportive environment where we can create meaningful change for clients.
-Outside of work, I enjoy playing soccer, coaching, and engaging in community activities.
+Outside of work, I enjoy playing soccer, coaching, and engaging in glass lamp work art.

 I am a Resident in Counseling, working toward licensure while providing mental health counseling for individuals and families.
-I hold a B.A. in Sociology from Norfolk State University and a Master’s degree in Counseling.
+I hold a B.A. in Sociology from Norfolk State University and an MA in Clinical Mental Health Counseling from ODU.

 The Up Center’s long-standing reputation for helping people through difficult times motivates me every day.
 It’s important to me that people feel seen and supported in their journeys.
 Outside of work, I enjoy spending time with my family and friends.